datadogmx/files_dfs_ocr_reader/README.md

-# files_dfs_ocr_reader
+# Pipeline to extract text from DFS Files
-This repository is the result of "Uso de Aprendizaje de Máquina para el análisis de los ficheros de la Dirección Federal de Seguridad (DFS).".
+This repository is the result of "Uso de Aprendizaje de Máquina para el análisis de los ficheros de la Dirección Federal de Seguridad (DFS)".

 # Examples